SFU-CMPT-201/a7-pub/README.md

 Make sure you use git to push all the files/directories you created, including `.nvim/` and `.record/`, for grading.

-As with previous assignments, make sure you run `a7-checker` to check if your work is ready for grading. `a7-checker` performs the following.
+As with previous assignments, make sure you run `a7-checker` and perform some minimal basic checks.
+A few things to note about the checker:
-* It checks if you have correct recording files.
-You will receive a 0 if this fails.
+* It warns you if you do not have any recording files.
+Generally, if you do not record your work sessions, you will receive a 0.
-* It checks if you have used `nvim` correctly.
-You will receive a 0 if this fails.
+* It warns you if it detects that you have not used `nvim`.
+Generally, if you do not use `nvim` for your work, you will receive a 0.
-* It flags if you have copied and pasted anything.
-You will receive a 0 if this fails.
+* It warns you if it detects any copy-and-paste actions.
+Generally, if you copy and paste anything, you will receive a 0.
-* It performs some basic checks for the tasks above.
+* It performs some basic checks for your progress and tells you about it.
+* It is important to understand that the checker is not a grader and only performs minimal basic checks for you.
+We only provide it to make sure that you do not make any silly mistakes that could lead to an unexpected grade, e.g., a 0 or a very low grade.
+However, if it says that everything is good, and you have faithfully done the tasks above, you can be assured that you will get the full credit.
 * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
-* The checker is not a grader and it only performs minimum basic checks for you.
-However, if it says that everything is good, and you have faithfully done the tasks above, you can be assured that you will get the full credit.
 * It is entirely *your responsibility* to run `a7-checker` before submitting your work.
-If you don't do it, you may get an unexpected grade.